jwoertink/fez/README.md

 # fez

-Fez is a web application generator that supports small projects with [Kemal](http://kemalcr.com/) or larger projects like [Kemalyst](https://github.com/drujensen/kemalyst)
+Fez is an application generator for projects with [Kemal](http://kemalcr.com/).
+If you're looking for larger projects, check out [KGen](https://github.com/TechMagister/kemalyst-generator).

 Setting up a Kemal app is super simple, but if the app you're building is a little more than "super simple", there's a bit of things you'll end up doing each time you start a project.
 Why not have a mini generator that will do it for you?

+This generator will generate a somewhat opinionated version of:

+* Simple app with assets and views (customizable between ECR and Slang) setup
+* Simple API with api versioning
+* Simple app backed by a database (coming soon)

 ## Installation